-Ju ne 30, 2024 December 31, 2023 Cash and cash equivalents \$ 37,272 \$ 39,591 Restricted cash 45,403 45,375 Total cash, cash equivalents, and restricted cash shown in the statements of cash flows \$ 82,675 \$ 84,966
+Septe ember 30, 2024 December 31, 2023 Cash and cash equivalents \$ 59,556 \$ 39,591 Restricted cash 45,641 45,375 Total cash, cash equivalents, and restricted cash shown in the statements of cash flows \$ 105,197 \$ 84,966

-Earnings (Loss) per Share
+Earnings per Share

-Basic earnings (loss) per share of common stock is computed by dividing the net income (loss) attributable to California Water Service Group by the weighted average number of common shares outstanding during the period.
-Diluted earnings per share reflect the potential dilution that could occur if securities or other contracts were exercised or converted into common stock.
-Restricted Stock Awards (RSAs) are included in the common shares outstanding because the shares have all the same voting and dividend rights as issued and unrestricted common stock.
+Basic earnings per share of common stock is computed by dividing the net income attributable to California Water Service Group by the weighted average number of common shares outstanding during the period.
+Diluted earnings per share reflects the potential dilution that could occur if securities or other contracts were exercised or converted into common stock.
+Restricted Stock Awards (RSAs) are included in the common shares outstanding because the shares all have the same voting and dividend rights as issued and unrestricted common stock.

-New Accounting Standards and SEC Rules
+New Accounting Standards

 In November 2023, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures which expands annual and interim disclosure requirements for reportable segments, primarily through enhanced disclosures about significant segment expenses.
 ASU 2023-07 is effective for the Company's annual periods beginning January 1, 2024, and for interim periods beginning January 1, 2025, with early adoption permitted.
 The guidance requires retrospective presentation of all prior periods presented in the financial statements.
-The Company is currently evaluating the potential effect that the updated standard will have on its financial statement disclosures and does not expect to early adopt.
+The Company is currently evaluating the potential effect that the updated standard will have on its financial statement disclosures and does not expect to adopt early.

-In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures to expand the disclosure requirements for income taxes, specifically related to the rate reconciliation and income taxes paid.
+In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures to expand the disclosure requirements for income taxes, specifically related to the rate reconciliation and paid income taxes.
 ASU 2023-09 is effective for the Company's annual periods beginning January 1, 2025, with early adoption permitted.
 The guidance is applied prospectively with the option of retrospective application for each period presented.
-The Company is currently evaluating the potential effect that the updated standard will have on its financial statement disclosures and does not expect to early adopt.
+The Company is currently evaluating the potential effect that the updated standard will have on its financial statement disclosures and does not expect to adopt early.